bernhard-42/vscode-ocp-cad-viewer/README.md

 ### Running code using Jupyter

-- Start the _OCP CAD Viewer_ by pressing the green box-arrow button in the "Viewer Manager" section of the _OCP CAD Viewer_ sidebar
+- Start the _OCP CAD Viewer_ by pressing the box-arrow button in the "Viewer Manager" section of the _OCP CAD Viewer_ sidebar (hover over the `ocp_vscode` entry to see the button).
 - Import ocp_vscode and the CAD library by using the paste button behing the library names in the "Viewer Manager" section
 - Use the usual Run menu to run the code